6 large sliced White Onions

-Typically people caramelize there onions on the stove for a minimum of 45 minutes, turning them often.
-However if your pressed for time, you can let the slow cooker do that work for you and save you the hassle too.
+Typically people caramelize there onions on the stove for a minimum of 45 minutes or more, turning them often.
+However if your pressed for time then you can let the slow cooker do that work for you and save you that hassle.

 To make the French Onion Soup with Broiled Scallops:

 - Start by peeling and dicing each onion in a half and then placing in your food processor.
 Slice them all till done and then place into your slow cooker with butter and olive oil and a bay leaf.

 - Turn on the browning setting and add in the salt and sugar this helps to caramelize the onions. “do not skip this step”.
 Brown all together for 5 minutes till the onions are slightly softened.

 - Place the lid on the slow cooker and cook the onions for 10 hours till caramelized.

 - Once the onions have cooked, pour in 1 cup of “Red Cooking Wine” and simmer on the browning setting till the wine cooks off about 15 minutes.

 - Remove the bay leaf and season with thyme, pepper.